alparslanustaa/todo-list/README.md

 # TODO LIST APP

-Todo list app is a simple task noting app whoch allowes users to create, maintain and manage their tasks in an organized list.
+Todo list app is a simple task taking app whoch allowes users to create, maintain and manage their tasks in an organized list.
 Users can sellect tasks in three categories.

 Build with React, Css